-Gripping narratives are a powerful learning asset you can use to engage your staff with their training.
-For example, take a look at what Encyclopedia Britannica consider to be the top five novels of all time:
+Gripping narrative is a a powerful learning asset you can use to engage your staff with their training.
+For example, take a look at what Encyclopedia Britannica considers to be the top five novels of all time:

 1. Anna Karenina – By Leo Tolstoy

 2. To Kill a Mockingbird – By Harper Lee

 3. The Great Gatsby – By F. Scott Fitzgerald